-Q: Who is eligible to apply for this summer fellowship?
+Q: Who is eligible to apply for the summer fellowship?

 Q: Does the Institute help make any arrangements for international students?

-A: No. As the summer fellowship is a paid part-time position, all international students are required to have a work-permit in the US and are responsible for arranging and obtaining their own visa and travels to the US.
-The Othering & Belonging Institute does not (and is legally unable to) provide any support or documentation for visa and work permit applications.
-Further, the Institute cannot provide supplemental stipends for commute, transportation, or housing needs for international students.
+A: No. As the summer fellowship is a paid, part-time position, all international students are responsible for obtaining their own US work permit.
+The Othering & Belonging Institute does not (and is legally unable to) provide any support or documentation for work permit applications.

 Q: What are the goals and objectives of the summer fellowship program?

-Q: What does the summer fellowship program include and what are fellow’s responsibilities?
+Q: What does the summer fellowship program involve?
+What are fellow’s responsibilities?